Frequently Asked Questions

 Proteus is open to anyone in the community over the age of 18 with an interest in developing their business skills, creating new networks, and competing to win up to $5,000.
 With the hope of bringing people from different backgrounds together, we encourage everyone to signup, make a team, and participate in this exciting competition.

 A team can consist of 1 person or multiple individuals.
+We recommend no more than 10 members.

 No. Each participant may only join one team.